leyuh/cork-board-app/README.md

 # cork-board-app

 An organization application that allows users to create boards and pin items to them.
-Also my first React app.